-The first thing that comes to mind for a lot of folks is Marijuana.
+The first thing that comes to mind for some folks is Marijuana.

 They think CBD is along the same lines.